mikebader/growth-curve-workshop/README.md

 To get the files for the course, you may click on the green button that says "Clone or Download" at the top of this page to download a zipped package containing the files in the repository.
 Unpack the files into a directory on your computer that will be easy to access.
 Alternatively, you may type the following into a Terminal session (if you don't know what that is, use the button above):

 	git clone https://github.com/mikebader/growth-curve-workshop

-Note that the code in most of the R files **will change the working directory**.
-If you do not desire this behavior, comment-out lines 3 and 4 in the `R/_functions.R` file.